 I`m thrilled to be providing the Closing Keynote this year: EBLIP and Everyday Practice for Librarians and our Libraries.

-Happy to be teaching again next semester in the UofA online MLIS program with Kathleen De Long:
+Happy to be teaching again next semester in the UofA online MLIS program with Kathleen De Long — LIS 504: Leadership and Management Principles for Library and Information Services.

 So pleased I get to do the good work of public libraries and still keep a foot back in the academy.
 Love both!